GHGSat/tech-challenge/it/README.md

 invite you to showcase a professional or personal project you are proud of.
 If your schedule allow, we provision 30 minutes to discuss technically this project with you.

+Please **select one and only one challenge** from the list below, do not try to complete all of them.
+We recognize each challenge's requirements are a lot of work, and we're not expecting everything to be completed, do your best.
+Requirements are listed in order of complexity, so we recommend you complete them in order.

 Please make your best to complete this assignment within 48h.
 Please provide following elements with your answer:

 * a clear log of your activity, changes that were made, and what's left.